 Referring heavily to a Karnataka High Court ruling of 1982 in the case of Anantaswamy Iyer vs. the State of Karnataka, the judge stated: “The game of rummy with cards is not a game of chance but a game of skill.
 The collection of commission from the members of the club playing rummy does not make it a gambling house.
 Thus, it does not amount to any offence.”

 Currently, the government of Karnataka is planning to implement stronger laws against illegal gambling.
-Home Minister K. J. George said that new laws are essential as the old ones are weak and archaic.
+Home Minister K. J. George said that new gambling laws in India are essential as the old ones are weak and archaic.